Survey debunks myth of 'flying ant day'

 Museum identification service

 Seen a strange bug in your home or garden?
-Ask a Museum scientist to identify it by using our Identification and Advisory Service, or by posting a photo on our bug forum.
+Ask a Museum scientist to identify it by using our Identification and Advisory Service.

 - This is an update of the 2010 news story.